MTrage/Borg-BackUP-GUI/README.md

 - [x] touch
 - [x] gksudo

+## Adjustments in borg_backup_gui.cpp.

+In the section "All tools with paths" different system tools are called, e.g. "/usr/bin/echo"!
+But "echo" can also be located in "/bin/echo", or in another possibly unusual system location.
+Therefore you should always check all used system tools as well as the paths to them.

+## Create the program with qmake and make!
+To be able to use qmake and make under the different distributions, the following should already be installed.

+### LinuxMint / Ubuntu:
+    sudo apt install qtchooser
+    sudo apt install qt5-default
+    sudo apt install g++

+### Manjaro / Anarchy Linux (Arch Linux):
+All required data is in the distribution, it does not have to be installed additionally.

 ## For the creation of Borg BackUP GUI (++ the required packages).

     qmake && make

 ## There are 2 ways to start BORG BackUP GUI